 Visit Bletchley Park

-Once Britain's Best Kept Secret, today Bletchley Park, Home of the Codebreakers, is a heritage site and vibrant tourist attraction.
-Visitors can explore and experience the top secret world of iconic WW2 Codebreaking Huts and Blocks set within the atmospheric Victorian estate nestled in a microcosm of Buckinghamshire countryside.
-Discover the secret world!
+Once Britain's Best-Kept Secret, today Bletchley Park, Home of the Codebreakers, is a unique heritage site and vibrant tourist attraction.
+Visitors can explore and experience the top-secret world of iconic WW2 Codebreaking Huts and Blocks set within an atmospheric Victorian estate nestled in peaceful parkland with soundscape.
+Discover a secret world, now revealed!

-A day at Bletchley Park now includes an exciting, complimentary new Multimedia Guide in order to explore the site at your own pace and in your own time.
-A Family version of the Multimedia Guide is also available to help children learn about WW2 Codebreaking whilst having fun with puzzles and challenges.
-A one hour outdoor walking guided Tour is also available.
+A day at Bletchley Park includes an exciting, complimentary new Multimedia Guide in order to explore the site at your own pace and in your own time.
+A family version of the Multimedia Guide is also available to help children learn about WW2 Codebreaking whilst having fun with puzzles and challenges.
+A one-hour, outdoor, walking guided tour is also available.
 Exhibitions include The Life and Works of Alan Turing, the only reconstructed Bombe machine and the largest display of Enigma machines on public display in the world.

-Visitors can enjoy a full day at Bletchley Park with a tasty hot and cold menu available in Hut 4 café, a playground where children can let off steam and a souvenir gift shop without which no visit is complete.
+Visitors can enjoy a full day at Bletchley Park with a tasty hot and cold menu available in Hut 4 café, a sandwich or cake at the CostaTM Coffee Shop in the Visitor Centre, a playground where children can let off steam and a souvenir gift shop without which no visit is complete.